Simcenter Testing Solutions What is a Frequency Response Function (FRF)?

 Note that if only one measurement is performed, the coherence will be a value of 1!
 The value will be one across the entire frequency range – giving the appearance of a “perfect” measurement.
 This is because at least two FRF measurements need to be take and compared to start to calculate a meaningful coherence function.
 Don’t be fooled!

-When measuring a Frequency Response Function on a structure by inputting a 30 Hz forcing frequency.
+Consider measuring a FRF at a single frequency on a structure.
 Using three different force levels, the following happens:

 • Measurement #1 – Two Newtons of input force results in 10 g’s of acceleration response: Ratio of response to input is 5.0 g/N